 Wrapping Up the Best UVB Bulbs for Bearded Dragons

-Although it can sometimes be tricky figuring out the right UVB bulbs and setup for a bearded dragon (especially for new owners), your best bet is to ultimately go with one of the 3 bulbs mentioned above, especially the Repti-Sun 10.0.
+Although it can sometimes be tricky figuring out the right UVB bulbs for your bearded dragon lighting setup, your best bet is to ultimately go with one of the 4 bulbs mentioned above, especially the Repti-Sun 10.0.

 And as long as you have the right fixture and a little patience, you’ll be on the right path to providing your bearded dragon with enough UVB to ward off Metabolic Bone Disease and other troubling illnesses.